MAP Catheter for Ventricular Tachycardia

 The trial information does not specify whether you need to stop taking your current medications.
 It's best to discuss this with the trial coordinators or your doctor.

-Is the MAP Catheter safe for use in humans?
+What prior data suggests that the MAP Catheter is safe for use in ventricular tachycardia procedures?

-What data supports the effectiveness of the MAP Catheter treatment for ventricular tachycardia?
+What evidence suggests that the MAP Catheter is effective for ventricular tachycardia?

 Who Is on the Research Team?